MyGet/MyGetDocs/Docs.Site/Docs/Reference/FAQ.markdown

 * The package size is too large for the current [subscription](http://www.myget.org/plans).
 E.g. the Free plan only supports packages <= 10 MB.
 Check the package size and your subscription plan quota.
 * The feed is over quota for the current [subscription](http://www.myget.org/plans).
 Check the feed quota and your subscription plan quota.
 * You enabled any of the following package settings for your feed.
-Verify the package settings for the feedyou are pushing to.
+Verify the package settings for the feed you are pushing to.
   * **Forbid overwriting of existing packages?** - this will forbid overwriting packages that already exist on your feed (same package id and version)
-  * **Forbid packages which are non-compliant with Semantic Version?** - this will forbid uploading packages thaare not compliant with [Semantic Versioning](http://www.semver.org).
+  * **Forbid packages which are non-compliant with Semantic Version?** - this will forbid uploading packages that are not compliant with [Semantic Versioning](http://www.semver.org).
 E.g. a package version like 2.0.234.255 will not be supported.

 MyGet will return a detailed error when pushing packages with a full description of the issue.
 If your NuGet client is not showing this error, use the *-verbosity Detailed* switch.